 H. influenzae organisms are transmitted person to person by inhalation of respiratory droplets or by direct contact with respiratory tract secretions.
-Unimmunized children less than 4 years old are considered to be at increased risk of invasive Hib disease, especially if they have had prolonged close contact with another child with invasive Hib disease.
-Other predisposing factors are conditions such as sickle cell anemia and HIV infection that lead to compromise
+Unimmunized children less than 4 years old are considered to be at an increased risk of invasive Hib disease, especially if they have had prolonged close contact with another child with invasive Hib disease.
+Other predisposing factors are conditions which lead to compromise of the immune system, such as sickle cell anemia and HIV infection.
+The risk of secondary cases, defined as illness occurring 1 to 60 days following contact with an ill person, occur but are rare.
+Secondary cases are higher among household contacts and is age-dependent, being higher among household contacts younger than 48 months of age (2.1%), and especially in those younger than age 12 months (6%) and younger than age 24 months (3%).

-Last Revised: May 2023 Page 4 of 12 of the immune system.
-The risk of secondary disease among household contacts is age-dependent and estimated to be 4% for children less than 2 years of age, 1.5% for children 2 to 3 years of age, 0.1% for children 4-5 years of age, and 0% among immunocompetent contacts over the age of 6 years.
 The overall risk of secondary disease in the childcare setting seems to be less than that seen in households.